 An NYRB Classics Original

-Nearly forty years after her death, Elizabeth Taylor is only beginning to gain the recognition due to her as one of the finest English writers of the postwar period, notwithstanding the praise she has received from writers as different as Sarah Waters and Hilary Mantel.
+Elizabeth Taylor is finally beginning to gain the recognition due to her as one of the best English writers of the postwar period, prized and praised by Sarah Waters and Hilary Mantel, among others.
 Inheriting Ivy Compton-Burnett’s uncanny sensitivity to the terrifying undercurrents that swirl beneath the apparent calm of respectable family life while showing a deep sympathy of her own for human loneliness, Taylor depicted dislocation with the unflinching presence of mind of Graham Greene.
-For Taylor, however, unlike Greene, dislocation began not in distant climes but right at home.
+But for Taylor, unlike Greene, dislocation began not in distant climes but right at home.
 It is in the living room, playroom, and bedroom that Taylor stages her unforgettable dramas of alienation and impossible desire.

 Taylor’s vulnerable characters are simultaneously touching and heartbreaking.